Genetic effects of non-ionizing electromagnetic fields

 "limitations": [

-"Genetic effects are described as depending on multiple factors (field parameters, cell type, exposure duration), implying heterogeneity across studies."
+"Effects are described as depending on field parameters, cell type, and exposure duration"

 ],